evanmcc92/crawler/readme.md

   * Used to create hash of HTML to find duplicates

 ### Commands
-> -s or -i are required
+> -s or -i is required

 * -s or --starturl -> Start URL (Including http(s)://)
 * -i or --id -> Crawler ID